-Through local subarea planning and partnerships with other agencies and organizations, King County should use zoning, incentives, or other measures to ensure that an appropriate proportion of the land adjacent or near to major public infrastructure facilities is used to capitalize on the economic benefit of that infrastructure.
-The surrounding land uses should be compatible with the economic development uses or a buffer provided as necessary.
+Through local subarea planning and partnerships with other agencies and organizations, King County should use zoning, incentives, or other measures to ((ensure that an appropriate proportion of the land adjacent or near to major public infrastructure facilities is used to capitalize on the economic benefit of that infrastructure.
+The surrounding land uses should be compatible with the economic development uses or a buffer provided as necessary)) capitalize on the economic benefit of infrastructure projects, in a manner consistent with existing and forecasted land uses, and other locational criteria.